ngtranthanhtoan/business-301-executive-leadership/chapter-03-the-operating-system.md

-# Chapter 3: The Operating System
+# Chapter 03: The Operating System

 ## Why This Chapter Matters
 A company without an operating system (OS) is like a band without rhythm — even talented players sound chaotic.
 Your OS comprises the cadence, forums, and processes that make the organization’s work visible, decisions fast, and priorities consistent.

+## What Goes Wrong Without This
+- Meeting sprawl: Lots of updates, few decisions; prep consumes execution time.
+- Misaligned clocks: Teams run at different cadences, creating handoff friction.
+- Metrics soup: No single source of truth; debates replace progress.
+- Ownerless work: Without DRIs, accountability diffuses and deadlines slip.

 ## The Three Layers of an Executive Operating System
 An effective executive operating system has three layers: cadence, which determines when things happen (weekly, monthly, quarterly rhythms); forums, which define where and how you meet to decide, review, and unblock; and standards, which establish the agreed way work is planned, tracked, and measured.